pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 using lazy evaluation, if from the list that `map` generates we only use part, the remainder will never be generated.
 This is like an iterator, which is the imperative way to generate values on demand.
-In the functional world we can achieve both short-cutting approaches, the early return, and the iterator, with one feature, the lazy evaluation.
+In pure functional programming we can achieve both short-cutting approaches, the early return, and the iterator, with just one feature, the lazy evaluation.

-`FunctionalPerl` offers lazy evaluation in two ways: via lazy sequences (called "streams"), which embed lazy evaluation inside their methods, and via using the `lazy` function directly. `lazy` takes a block of code which is not evaluated right away, but simply wrapped and returned as a code ref to be run only when the value is needed.
+And, correspondingly, `FunctionalPerl`, offers a single building block to build lazy evaluation on, the `lazy { ... }` syntax from `FP::Lazy`.
+It's actually just a subroutine with a `&` prototype, and simply wraps the code block in an object that can be forced to run later by passing it to the `force` subroutine, or by calling the `force` method on.
+This is then used as a building block in lazy sequences (called "streams"): they use `lazy` inside their methods (like `map`, `filter`, `reduce`, `take`, `take_while`).
+Depending on whether a sequence is lazy or not, those methods (and more) have different implementations.
+In general, a lazy sequence yields a lazy sequence, and non-lazy ones (like a `list` or `purearray`) yield a non-lazy one, unless explicitly meant to return a lazy sequence.
+For lists, prefixing the method with `stream_` will yield a lazy result;
+so, `list(10,20,30)->stream_map(\&expensive_code)` will return a lazy sequence and the expensive code is only called for elements which are actually used.

-I'm going to use both here.
-The first to stop walking `$ns` early, and the second to delay recursion (going deeper, to choose an additional number) until after the previous level has finished checking all other cases (i.e. to achieve the breadth-first search approach).
+I'm going to use both the lazy sequences and the `lazy` syntax here.
+The first to stop walking `$ns` early, and the second to delay the recursion to deeper (to choose an additional number) until after the previous level has finished checking all other cases—in other words, to achieve the breadth-first search approach.

 The code already has explanations, hopefully they make it clear
 already: